 The Virginia Spaceport Authority owns and operates MARS, which is one of only five spaceports in the U.S. licensed by the Federal Aviation Administration (FAA) Office of Commercial Space Transportation for vertical launches to orbital trajectories and one of only three East Coast orbital launch sites with launch trajectories to achieve orbital inclinations between approximately 38° and 60°.
 MARS is a tenant organization on the NASA Wallops Flight Facility (WFF) complex on the Eastern Shore of Virginia at Wallops Island (Lat: 37.8 degrees N, Long: 75.5 degrees W).

 We offer a competitive alternative for responsive, cost effective, reliable, and mission-capable space access.
 The launch pads and broad trajectory options at MARS provide access for small- and mid-class launch vehicles to the Earth’s orbit and interplanetary missions.
 MARS also has the potential to support sun-synchronous orbit missions to satisfy key requirements for science and imagery missions, such as global coverage of nearly all latitudes.
-Virginia Space personnel provide technical support to prepare, enhance, and operate the launch pads in support of rocket customers.
+The Virginia Spaceport Authority personnel provide technical support to prepare, enhance, and operate the launch pads in support of rocket customers.
 We also provide payload processing support and rocket integration facilities supporting the entire value chain.
-The MARS UAS Airfield enables a variety of operations supported by Virginia Space dedicated staff.
+The MARS UAS Airfield enables a variety of operations supported by the Virginia Spaceport Authority dedicated staff.